strominternational/strom-web-puncture/README.md

 - https://strom.international is monitored round the clock by:
   - Uptimerobot https://uptimerobot.com
   - Statuscake is watching too: https://app.statuscake.com/
-- We have https://live.browserstack.com/dashboard to test
+- We have https://live.browserstack.com/dashboard to test visually manually.
-- And Lambdatest https://accounts.lambdatest.com does regular screenshots of the skeleton.strom.international branch, for various platforms to see if layout is not broken on any device.
+- Also Lambdatest https://accounts.lambdatest.com does regular screenshots of the skeleton branch (https://skeleton.strom.international), for various platforms to see if layout is not broken on any device.

 ### Open points ...